Dog Bite Lawyers in Maryland Heights, MO

 If you've been bitten by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

-- Acquire evidence — Before leaving, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
-Ask for the contact info of the dog's owners and any witnesses you can, without getting into an argument with the owner.
+• Obtain evidence — As soon as you can afterwards, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Get the name and information of the dog's owners and any people who saw what happened, but do not start an argument with the owner.

-- Seek medical attention — Even if the bite doesn't seem significant, you need to get checked out by a healthcare professional.
-Dog bites can be prone to infection, and shots or medications may be necessary to get you fully healthy.
-Additionally, you'll need documentation of your injuries in order to receive a financial recovery.
+• Seek medical treatment — Even if the bite doesn't seem serious, it's important to get checked out by a doctor or other medical professional.
+Dog bites often lead to infection, and shots or medications may be necessary to get you fully healthy.
+Additionally, you'll need documentation of your injuries in order to make a claim.

-- Report the bite — Depending on where the attack transpired, you may need to file a report with your local municipality.
-This can help to ensure that the dog is free of disease and infection, and that there is an official record of the attack to corroborate your story.
+• Report the bite — Depending on where you were when you were attacked, you may need to report the dog bite to your local municipality.
+This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is an official record of the attack to show the insurance company.

-- Don't believe insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
-Be wary of accepting a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.
+• Be cautious with insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
+Never agree to a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.

-- Reach out to a personal injury lawyer — An attorney with experience in injury claims can help you determine the best way to move forward.
-They can evaluate the circumstances of the incident and help you to determine how much compensation you are entitled to for your dog bite injury in Maryland Heights, MO.
+• Consult with a personal injury lawyer — An attorney with experience in injury claims can help you determine the best way to move forward.
+They can evaluate the circumstances of the incident and help you to determine the true value of your dog bite injury in Maryland Heights, MO.

-How a Dog Bite Lawyer in Maryland Heights, MO Can Help
+What Can a Dog Bite Lawyer in Maryland Heights, MO Do for Me?

 A dog bite lawyer in Maryland Heights, MO can provide a range of services to help you with your case.
 Here are some of the benefits to hiring an attorney for your claim:

-- Analyze your case — A dog bite lawyer can go over the details and offer insight into your chances of success.
-They will review the circumstances surrounding the bite, including the severity of your injuries and the relevant state statutes.
+• Analyze your case — A dog bite lawyer can evaluate your case and offer insight into your chances of success.
+They will review the circumstances surrounding the bite, including the severity of your injuries and any relevant laws.

-- Obtain evidence — A dog bite lawyer can acquire evidence that corroborates your side of the story.
+• Gather evidence — A dog bite lawyer can gather evidence to support your claim.
 This may include medical records, witness statements and photographs of your injuries.

-- Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company on your behalf.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and make sure you get a fair settlement.
+• Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company to get you the compensation you're entitled to.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can stand up for you and ensure you get a fair settlement.

 Understanding Dog Bite Laws

-Any law regarding personal injury is designed to keep the public safe and to hold negligent actors liable for the damages they cause.
-Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.
+Any law regarding personal injury is designed to keep the public safe and to hold negligent actors liable for the harm they cause.
+Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.

-Instead, both states adhere to "strict liability", in which a dog owner can be sued for any damages their dog causes, whether or not the dog has bitten anyone before or if the home owner did anything wrong.
+Instead, both Missouri and Illinois adhere to "strict liability", in which a dog owner is liable for a dog bite even if the owner did nothing wrong.
 Unlike other forms of liability, such as negligence, strict liability does not require the victim to prove that the dog owner did anything wrong.
-Instead, the mere fact that the dog caused harm is enough to establish liability.
+Instead, the mere fact that the dog bit you is enough to establish liability.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.